For Healthy Healing

-- When cleaning your teeth, slide flossing material out rather that lifting it out.
+- When cleaning your teeth, slide flossing material out rather than lifting it out.
 Lifting the floss out could pull off the temporary crown.

 What’s safe to eat after crowns?

-With a temporary crown, it is important to keep anything very sticky or crunchy away from the crown.
-This is simply so that the crown does not get pulled off or break under high force.
-Besides that, you may eat to your comfort level after the anesthetic is worn off.
-The gum and tooth may be tender in the area that the work was done, and sometimes it can be helpful to stick to a softer diet for the first few days.
-Once the permanent crown is cemented on, it is best to avoid sticky things for the first 24 hours.
-After that, you may eat, drink, and clean your tooth just like you did before.
-The crown and gum may be tender or sensitive for the first few weeks while the gum is healing from the work done.
+With a temporary crown, it is important to keep anything very sticky or crunchy away from the site.
+This will make sure the crown does not get pulled off or break under high force.
+Besides that, you may eat to your comfort level after the anesthetic is worn off — the gum and tooth may be tender in the area that the work was done, so sometimes it’s helpful to stick to a softer diet for the first few days.

 1. Can I smoke after getting a crown?

 You can smoke right way after receiving a permanent crown.